Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 The two regimes

-In China, the government is clearly in control, actively (at least most of the time) stopping wealth from accumulating in the hands of a few - something the west is fighting for now.
-It actively blocks the formation of powerhouse ecosystems, the Tencent and Alibaba crackdowns are the clearest evidence of this.
-This was not just a view from myself, one of these big tech companies stated:
+In China, the government is clearly in control, actively (at least most of the time) stopping wealth from accumulating in the hands of a few, something the West is fighting for now.
+It actively blocks the formation of powerhouse ecosystems; the Tencent and Alibaba crackdowns are the clearest evidence.
+This was not just a view from myself.
+One of these big technology companies stated:

-The result: China produces awesome products, but intense competition means shareholders don't capture the value the way US shareholders do given the competition erodes pricing power.
+The result: China produces awesome products, but intense competition means shareholders don't capture the value the way US shareholders do given the lack of pricing power.
 For an investor making a capital allocation decision between the two markets, this is a significant negative and has been the single biggest drag on Chinese equity returns for the last decade.

-There are signs China has recognised the equity discount as a problem, and there has been recent shifts to address this.
-First, there has been a bigger push towards providing shareholder returns in the form of buybacks and dividends, second, a push for higher quality competition (such as cracking down on the subsidies provided by the delivery platforms JD and Meituan etc), which was purely a pricing war, providing no long term value to the companies.
+There are signs China has recognised the equity discount as a problem, and there have been recent policy shifts to address this.
+First, a bigger push toward shareholder returns in the form of buybacks and dividends.
+Second, a push for higher quality competition (such as cracking down on the subsidies provided by the delivery platforms JD and Meituan), which was purely a pricing war providing no long-term value to the companies.

 For the broader population, though?
 You get excellent products at great prices.
 Look at Tesla vs BYD.
 Uber vs Didi.
 Apple vs Xiaomi.
 Starbucks vs Luckin.
 To me, this created an environment where: